daroczig/CEU-R-prod/README.md

 ### Welcome to AWS!

 1. Use the central CEU AWS account: https://ceu.signin.aws.amazon.com/console
-2. Secure your access key ...
+2. Secure your access key(s), other credentials and any login information ...

     <details><summary>... because a truly wise person learns from the mistakes of others!</summary>